MS-LSTM: Exploring Spatiotemporal Multiscale Representations in Video Prediction Domain: Experiments

 \subsection{TaxiBJ Traffic Flow}

-The TaxiBJ dataset~\cite{zhang2017deep} contains taxicab trajectory data and meteorology data in four time periods in Beijing, which are collected by the sensors inside the cars.
-The trajectory data have two types of crowd flows, that is a $8\times32\times32\times2$ heat map, and the last dimension denotes the entering and leaving traffic flow intensities in the same area.
-We choose the entering traffic flow data for training.
-In detail, we use 4 known frames to predict the next 4 frames (traffic conditions for the next two hours).
-Then, we follow the experimental settings in MIM~\cite{wang2019memory} and split the data into the training set and test set, in which the training set contains 19,560 samples while the test set contains 1,344 samples.
+The TaxiBJ traffic flow dataset, as described in Zhang et al.~\cite{zhang2017deep}, features meteorological and taxicab trajectory data from four time phases in Beijing, gathered by sensors installed in the cars.
+The trajectory data encompasses two kinds of crowd flows, which are depicted through an $8\times32\times32\times2$ heat map, where the final dimension indicating the intensity of entering and leaving traffic flow in the same region.
+For our analysis, we employ the entering traffic flow data.
+Specifically, we use 4 historical frames to forecast 4 future frames, which represents traffic situations for the following two hours.
+The dataset is split into two parts, following settings outlined in MIM by Wang et al.~\cite{wang2019memory}, where the training set encompasses 19,560 sequences, while the testing set possesses 1,344 sequences.